neondatabase/website/content/guides/laravel-livewire-blog.md

 This view displays the post title, author, publication date, content, and tags.
 It also includes a link to edit the post if the current user is authorized to do so.

 After that, create the `resources/views/posts/create.blade.php` and `resources/views/posts/edit.blade.php` views for creating and editing posts, respectively.
-These views will include the `PostForm` Livewire component which we created earlier and handle the form submission.
+These views will include the `PostForm` Livewire component, which we created earlier, and handle the form submission.

 Create the `resources/views/posts/create.blade.php` view with the following content: